Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 10: Subsets.md

     end = subsets.length - 1

     for(let j = start; j < end + 1; j++) {
-      //create a new suset from the existing subset and add the
+      //create a new subset from the existing subset and add the
       //current element to it
       subsets.push([...subsets[j], nums[i]])
     }